-Borrowing its design and methodology from the Shakespeare Census conducted by Adam Hooks and Zachary Lesser, the Marlowe Census attempts to locate and describe all surviving copies of Marlowe’s works that were printed before 1700.
-Following the lead of the Shakespeare Census, I include in the census all items that were attributed to Marlowe during the period, even those that are now thought to be apocryphal, but not any works that have been attributed to him only by more recent scholarship.
-I also exclude Restoration adaptations, as well as all of the early modern anthologies that include excerpts from Marlowe’s plays and poems.
+Borrowing the methodology and the design of the Shakespeare Census conducted by Adam Hooks and Zachary Lesser, the Marlowe Census attempts to locate and describe all extant copies of all editions of Marlowe’s works printed through 1700.
+The census includes all print items attributed to Marlowe during the period, including works now seen to be apocryphal, but not those attributed to him only by later scholarship.
+I also exclude Restoration adaptations of Marlowe’s works and the early anthologies that include excerpts from Marlowe’s plays and poems.
 Copies that were attested previously but that are currently missing or destroyed are not included in the census.

-The Census currently includes 331 copies.
-High-quality color digital facsimiles are available for 32 copies, or 10% of the total—click on the in the list of copies to access the digital facsimile.
-If you know of any copies that the census has missed, or of any other high-quality color facsimiles online (i.e. not just EEBO), please let me know.
+The Census currently includes 321 copies.
+High-quality, color digital facsimiles are available for 32 copies, or 10% of the total.
+Click on the icon in the list of copies to access the digital facsimile.
+If you know of any facsimiles that are missing from the census, please let me know.
 (Note that the census does not include EEBO images and other older, lower-resolution image sets.)

-The static URL for any copy is https://marlowecensus.org/marc/n, where n is the MarC#.
+The static URL for any copy is https://marlowecensus.org/mc/n, where n is the MC #.

 Created by: Rob Carson